Vitality Private Health Insurance Review: The Right Provider For You?

 FAQs

-Rather than a No Claims Discount, Vitality use 'ABC Pricing' to determine your premium renewal price.
-This is based on three different variables:
+Rather than a traditional no claims discount, Vitality uses 'ABC Pricing' to determine your renewal premium.
+This is based on three variables:

-• Claims and engagement: This is an adjustment for the claims you have made, and your Vitality status.
-This is the part of the renewal price that you can control, e.g. by making fewer small claims
+• Claims and engagement (C): an adjustment based on the claims you have made and your Vitality status — this is the element you can influence by staying active and making fewer small claims

-The increase in a member's renewal premium will be the sum of these three items: A+B+C. You can find out more about Vitality's ABC Pricing here.
+Your renewal increase will be the sum of A + B + C. You can find out more about ABC Pricing on the Vitality website.

-• Out-patient: you are an out-patient if you attend a hospital or clinic but do not need to stay overnight
+• Out-patient: you attend a hospital or clinic but do not need to stay overnight

-If you cancel within the first 14 days in any plan year then, providing that no claims have been made, Vitality will refund any money you have paid in respect of that plan year.
-You may also cancel at any annual renewal date.
+If you cancel within the first 14 days of any plan year and no claims have been made, Vitality will refund any money you have paid for that plan year.
+You can also cancel at any annual renewal date without a fee.
+If you cancel at any other time, Vitality charges an administration fee.
+The original review stated this was around £40 — we recommend confirming the current figure directly with Vitality before cancelling, as admin fees can change.

-No — however, Vitality will need to ask you questions about things such as your age, sex, medical history, lifestyle and occupation.
+No — however, Vitality will ask questions about your age, sex, medical history, lifestyle and occupation when you apply.

 Comments